apache/airavata/modules/cloud/ansible-playbooks/README.md

 ## Configurations

 To run this ansible script you must have at least 4 instances.
 3 instances to setup Mesos master , marathon and zookeeper clusters.
 Along with Mesos master we install marathon and zookeeper.
 Another one or more instance/s to setup mesos agent/s.
-You can use ec2 ansible role provided with this playbook to spin up aws instances.
-To do that you need to set valid aws credentials.
+You can use __ec2__ ansible role provided with this playbook to spin up aws instances OR use the __openstack__ ansible role to spin up OpenStack instances.
+For either of these roles to work, you need to set valid credentials for AWS or OpenStack.

+### AWS Configuration & Provisioning

+1. Install the __boto__ python package using the following command:
+  `pip install boto`

-1. set valid aws credentials in `roles/ec2/vars/aws-credential.yml` if it doesn't work add folowing to ec2 task in `roles/ec2/tasks/main.yml`
+2. set valid aws credentials in `roles/ec2/vars/aws-credential.yml`.
+You need to set the following parameters:

   `aws_access_key: <your_valid_access_key>`

-  `aws_secret_key: <your_valid_secret_key?`
+  `aws_secret_key: <your_valid_secret_key>`

-2. Set ec2 instance names under ec2 task `with_items:` configurations
+3. Set ec2 instance names under ec2 task `with_items:` configurations

 After you set valid aws credentials and instance names run following ansible playbook command to spin up require aws ec2 instances.

-  `ansible-palybook -i hosts site.yml -t "ec2"`
+  `ansible-playbook -i hosts site.yml -t "ec2"`

+### OpenStack Configuration & Provisioning

+1. Install the __shade__ python package using the following command:
+  `pip install shade`

+2. set valid openstack credentials in `roles/openstack/vars/openstack-credential.yml`.
+You need to set the following parameters:

+  `os_username: <your_valid_openstack_username>`

+  `os_password: <your_valid_openstack_password>`

+  `os_project_name: <your_valid_openstack_project_name>`

+  `os_auth_url: <your_valid_keystone_auth_url>`

+  `os_region_name: <your_valid_openstack_region>`

+3. Set OpenStack instance names under openstack task `with_items:` configurations

+After you set valid OpenStack credentials and instance names, run the following ansible playbook command to spin up require OpenStack instances.

+  `ansible-playbook -i hosts site.yml -t “openstack”`

+## Installation

-3. You need to know public ips of all the nodes and private ips of all mesos-master nodes.
+1. You need to know public ips of all the nodes and private ips of all mesos-master nodes.
 List all mesos master public ips under `[mesos-master]` section in `hosts` file.
 List all mesos-slave *(mesos-agent)* public ips under `[mesos-slave]` section.
 You need to set `my_id` hosts variable along with mesos-master ip addresses.
 This will use to set zookeeper id.

  > [mesos-master]